Uncovering JAPA

 Consistent with intuition, the researchers find that "census tracts with the most restrictions on vehicle dwelling contained fewer people sleeping in vehicles than other tracts with fewer or no restrictions."
 They also find a positive spillover effect for census tracts adjacent to those with citywide or overnight bans but not with permit requirements or zone ordinances.
 The authors conclude that restrictive vehicle ordinances do not reduce the prevalence of vehicular homelessness but "simply shift vehicle dwellers to adjacent communities."

-Rather than criminalizing vehicular dwelling, they argue that cities should implement Safe Parking Programs (SPPs) like those of Santa Barbara and the City of Los Angeles.
+Rather than criminalizing vehicular dwellings, they argue that cities should implement Safe Parking Programs (SPPs) like those of Santa Barbara and the City of Los Angeles.
 Leveraging underutilized parking infrastructure, SPPs "provide people living in vehicles with a legal place to sleep overnight," replete with food, social services, and a pathway to longer-term housing.

-However, the authors concede that SPPs have incited neighborhood opposition and "been used to justify increased enforcement of vehicle dwelling ordinances."
+However, the authors concede that SPPs have incited neighborhood opposition and have "been used to justify increased enforcement of vehicle dwelling ordinances."
 In addition to targeted outreach, I would suggest that cities consider meeting people living in vehicles where they are with neighborhood-level, drive-through social service provision.
 This is a model with which cities have gained familiarity during the COVID-19 pandemic in terms of testing and vaccination.

 Top image: iStock/Getty Images Plus — David Hagerman